Skip to content

 4. Migration strategy – choosing the right approach

-The migration strategy determines how controlled and reliable the transition will be.
+The market data migration strategy determines how controlled and reliable the transition will be.
 Many organisations choose a phased approach, such as a parallel run or shadow setup, where old and new systems operate simultaneously.
 This allows market data to be tested, validated, and compared before the final switch.

-A one-time migration may suit smaller or well-contained scopes, but carries higher risk.
+A one-time market data migration may suit smaller or well-contained scopes, but carries higher risk.
 The right strategy depends on both organisational readiness and the technical flexibility of the market data environment.
 When planning and implementation are aligned, migrations can be executed with confidence and minimal disruption to ongoing operations.

 Key questions to consider: